taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 3: FrameMaker Authoring Interface.md

 # FrameMaker Authoring Interface

-> **NOTE:** This section details the various features within Adobe FrameMaker, along with how to author using our unstructured (non-DITA/XML) template.
+> This section details the various features within Adobe FrameMaker, along with how to author using our unstructured (non-DITA/XML) template.

 ## Launching FrameMaker